915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Normally, these *variadic* arguments will be last in the list of formal parameters, because they scoop up all remaining input arguments that are passed to the function.
-Any formal parameters which occur after the `*args` parameter are âkeyword\-onlyâ arguments, meaning that they can only be used as keywords rather than positional arguments.
+Any formal parameters which occur after the `*args` parameter are ‘keyword\-only’ arguments, meaning that they can only be used as keywords rather than positional arguments.